ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### Image variations

-Using the variation Service, variations of the original image can be obtained. they're `Ibexa\Contracts\Core\Variation\Values\ImageVariation` objects with the following properties:
+Using the variation Service, variations of the original image can be obtained.
+They're `Ibexa\Contracts\Core\Variation\Values\ImageVariation` objects with the following properties:

 | Property       | Type     | Example  | Description|
 |----------------|----------|----------|------------|